 - You can also order repeat prescriptions online.

 You will only be asked to visit the surgery if absolutely necessary.
+If invited into the surgery you must wear a mask or face shield.
 We will advise you about what to do.
 A phone or video call with a GP, nurse or other healthcare professional may be booked for you.
 We will discuss the best option with you.

 Reception staff may ask you a few questions about your condition to make sure you get the right care you need.
 They will never make a clinical decision about whether you need see a doctor but will be able to advise you about what the alternatives are if appropriate;